 Europe 2020 indicators - climate change and energy

 The Europe 2020 strategy is the EU’s agenda for growth and jobs for the current decade.
-It emphasises smart, sustainable and inclusive growth as a way to overcome the structural weakness in Europe’s economy, to improve its competitivenes and productivity and to underpin a sustainable social market economy.
+It emphasises smart, sustainable and inclusive growth as a way to strengthen the EU economy and prepare it for the challenges of the next decade.

-In 2009, the EU committed to limiting the average global temperature rise to 2 °C above pre-industrial levels, through reducing greenhouse gas (GHG) emissions, as unchecked climate change would erode the foundations of modern society.
-This commitment was reinforced and strengthened in 2015 by signing to drive efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
-Focusing on the most important GHG, carbon dioxide (CO2), the Europe 2020 strategy aims to turn the EU into a so-called ‘low carbon’ economy based on renewable energy sources and energy efficiency.
+Climate change and energy are closely interlinked, due to the fact that the consumption of fossil fuels contributes substantially to global warming.
+With unchecked climate change threatening to erode the foundations of modern society, in 2009, the EU committed to reduce its greenhouse gas (GHG) emissions to contribute to limiting the average global temperature rise to 2 °C above pre-industrial levels.
+This commitment was reinforced and strengthened in 2015 by the Paris Agreement, which calls on the international community to further limit the temperature increase to 1.5°C above pre-industrial levels.
+Through its climate change and energy targets the Europe 2020 strategy aims to shift the EU towards a low-carbon economy based on renewable energy sources and energy efficiency.

 Europe 2020 strategy targets on climate change and energy